Skip to content

 Motorola16 eSIM

-OnePlus supports eSIM on the OnePlus 11, 12, 13, 13R, 13T, 15, and OnePlus Open.
-However, eSIM availability depends on your region.
-US T-Mobile variants often restrict eSIM to T-Mobile only, while unlocked and European models support third-party eSIM providers.
-OxygenOS places eSIM settings in different menu locations depending on the version.
+OnePlus supports eSIM on the OnePlus 11, 12, 13, 13R, 15, and the OnePlus Open.
+Availability depends on where the phone was bought.
+US T-Mobile variants often lock the eSIM to T-Mobile, while unlocked and European models work with third-party providers.
+OxygenOS moves the eSIM menu between versions, so the setting sits in a different place on each release.

 Xiaomi18 eSIM

-Xiaomi supports eSIM on the Xiaomi 12T Pro (the first Xiaomi model with eSIM, released 2022), the full 13 series (13, 13T, 13T Pro, 13 Pro, 13 Ultra), the full 14 series (14, 14T, 14T Pro, 14 Pro, 14 Ultra), the full 15 series (15, 15 Pro, 15 Ultra), the Redmi Note 13 Pro 5G, the Redmi Note 13 Pro+ 5G, and the POCO F6 and POCO F6 Pro.
-Every single one of these models requires Global ROM firmware.
-China ROM disables eSIM at the system level with no workaround.
-Budget Redmi and POCO models below the Note 13 Pro tier do not have eSIM hardware at all.
+Xiaomi supports eSIM on the 12T Pro (its first eSIM phone, 2022), the 13 series (13, 13T, 13T Pro, 13 Pro, 13 Ultra), the 14 series (14, 14T, 14T Pro, 14 Pro, 14 Ultra), the 15 series (15, 15 Pro, 15 Ultra), the Redmi Note 13 Pro 5G and Note 13 Pro+ 5G, and the POCO F6 and F6 Pro.
+Every one of them needs Global ROM firmware, because China ROM disables eSIM at the system level with no workaround.
+Budget Redmi and POCO models below the Note 13 Pro tier have no eSIM hardware at all.
+On a Global ROM device, any data-only travel plan installs, including plans from Nomad, GigSky and HelloRoam.

 Sony Xperia 1 IV and later, Nothing Phone 1 and later, Honor Magic 5 Pro and later, Oppo Find X5 Pro and later, Vivo X90 Pro and later, and the Fairphone 5 all support eSIM.
 Huawei phones have extremely limited eSIM support due to US sanctions and lack of Google Play Services.
 For most of these brands, eSIM availability depends heavily on your region of purchase and whether the device was sold unlocked.